Sitting Pole Up Exercise

 Next, reach your hands just above above your head, but not too high.
 Grasp the pole with your elbows bent and a firm grip.

 When you're ready, engage your core muscles (think of pulling your belly button in and down towards your tailbone) then slowly lift your body off the floor.
 Focus on using your core and upper body to lift yourself.
 Aim to lift yourself so that you are looking directly at your hands.
-You may not get there right away, but keep it in mind as your goal.
+You may not get there right away, but keep this in mind as your goal.

 Allow the edges of your feet to give you a little support and keep you balanced, but try not to use them to actually lift yourself.
 You may need the help of your feet at first, but as you get stronger you should be able to rely on them less and less.